Input File Configuration

 Edit Cropping Area button to set the cropping or zoom-in

-- Mirroring - Flips the picture horizontally, vertically, or both.
-Setting this to
+- Flip Image (Mirroring) - Flips the picture horizontally, vertically, or both.
+Setting this

 camera was mounted upside-down.

 - Rotation - Rotates the picture by -359 to +359 degrees.
-A positive number will rotate it
+A rotation setting of exactly

-mirroring/flipping feature, which will render faster and with better quality than other
+will render faster and with better quality than other rotation angles.

 - Data Settings

-This allows you to override the automatic selections that apply to certain data visualization
+This enables you to override the automatic selections that apply to certain data visualization

 display objects.
 That can be useful for creating overlays that use alternate or custom data